liwenyip/hugo-easy-gallery/README.md

 # hugo-easy-gallery

-**2019-01-20: I'm looking for people to help maintain this project - e.g. review and approve pull requests, which I no longer have time to do.
-Please contact me if you are interested.
-Thanks!**
+**2022-02-28 - Help wanted:**  Unfortunately I am no longer able to maintain this project myself (I have a busy day job that has nothing to do with web development or computer coding, and any spare time is taken up with family + other committments) so I am looking for collaborators to help maintain this project i.e. review and merge pull requests and help with issues.
+Thanks to [Kishor Bhat](https://github.com/kishorbhat) and [Emiel Hollander](https://github.com/EmielH]) who have already generously volunteered.
+We could use a few more collaborators - please email me if you're interested :-)

 Automagical css image gallery in [Hugo](https://gohugo.io/) using shortcodes, with optional lightbox/carousel gadget using [PhotoSwipe](http://photoswipe.com/) and jQuery.